AMReX-Combustion/PeleLMeX/paper/paper.md

 Backward Differentiation Formula schemes (specifically, the CVODE integrator [@balos2021enabling] of the Sundials suite [@SUNDIALS;@gardner2022sundials]).
 The resolution of the linear systems arising in the implicit diffusion and velocity projections are handled using AMReX's native geometric multigrid (GMG) solver, but can also be transferred to HYPRE [@Hypre2002] if GMG fails.
-PeleLMeX relies on a non-subcycling approach to advance the numerical solution on an AMR hierarchy, where all the levels are advanced together using the same time step, the size of which is prescribed by a CFL condition across all the levels.
-The consistency of the numerical fluxes at coarse/fine interfaces is ensured by averaging down fluxes from fine to coarse levels.
+In contrast with PeleLM, PeleLMeX relies on a non-subcycling approach to advance the numerical solution on an AMR hierarchy, where all the levels are advanced together using the same time step, the size of which is prescribed by a CFL condition across all the levels.
+This distinctive feature drove the development of PeleLMeX as it enable extending the closed chamber algorithm described in [@Nonaka18] to an AMR hierarchy and to incorporate more complex physical processes such as flame/plasma interactions [@Esclapez:2019].

 In addition, PeleLMeX uses an Embedded Boundary (EB) approach to represent complex geometries: an arbitrary surface can be intersected with the Cartesian matrix of uniform cells, and the numerical stencils are modified near cells that are cut